noaione/yuusha-shoukan-ln/sources/v09/chapter5.md

 [Ahh, my bad, were you busy?]

-[No, I wasn’t, and I had fun chatting with you.... but if we talk any longer, I won’t have time to study...]
+[No, I wasn’t, and I had fun chatting with you... but if we talk any longer, I won’t have time to study...]

 [...Study?]